Apartment 255

 Apartment 255 is a 2001 Ned Kelly Award-winning novel by the Australian author Bunty Avieson.

 Plot

 'Apartment 255' is the story of two best friends since school - Sarah and Ginny - who are, at the time of the book's telling, adults.
 Things are depicted as much better for Sarah - who has a boyfriend Tom with whom she shares a stunning inner-city apartment.
 But things have not worked out so well for Ginny who wanted Tom, and didn't get him.
 She wants what Sarah has, and moves into an apartment overlooking Sarah and Tom's flat to stalk them.

+Publishing history

+After the original publication by Macmillan, in 2001 in Australia the novel was reprinted as follows: